jimbojw/karmarank/karmarank-manifesto-0.2.0-2025-12-21-9f03368.md

 3. **High Goodhart Pressure:** Any published metric becomes a target.
 Static rubrics get optimized into garbage via metric farming, destroying the signal they were meant to capture.
 4. **Adversarial Incentives:** The reward pool is capped.
 Advocacy is zero-sum at the margin.
 Evaluators are not neutral graders; they are competing representatives.
 5. **Time Scarcity at the Top:** Directors/VPs cannot deeply inspect everyone's work.
 The system must compress information into legible artifacts ([Scott](./15-appendix.md#james-c.-scott)).
-6. **Legitimacy Requirements:** The process must look "fair enough" to remain stable (morale, retention) and defensible (complaints, HR risk, lawsuits).
+6. **Legitimacy Requirements:** The process must look procedurally just to remain stable (morale, retention) and defensible (complaints, HR risk, lawsuits).
 7. **Discretion Must Persist:** Leadership must retain veto power to handle edge cases, shifts in strategy, and the inherent ambiguity of "value."
 8. **Narrative Compatibility:** Decisions must be explainable in the firm's public religion ("impact," "leadership," "values") even when the real drivers are messier.